Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/PRESENTATION.md

 ### ECB
 Electronic Code Book (ECB) is the simplest block cipher mode of AES because it encrypts every block of plaintext data separately.
 Because the other blocks do not rely on previous ciphertext blocks for encryption, it is the least secure of all the modes.
 When AES uses ECB mode, identical plaintext blocks will result in identical ciphertext blocks, which can hinder security, as it is easier to identify identical blocks and guess the original.
-(example here if time permits)

 Although ECB is faster and easier to implement, it is much more limited in terms of encryption and security.

 ### CBC
 Cipher block chaining is the most commonly used mode when using AES.
 Unlike EBC, CBC uses previous ciphertext blocks for the encryption of the next block.
+Each plaintext block is XORed against the ciphertext of the previous block encrypted, meaning each block affects every other block after it.
+It also requires the use of an IV to encrypt the first block, which also ensures randomness and greater security.
+There is greater security in CBC mode, but it is slower to process because of the way the blocks are dependent on each other for encryption.

 ### CFB
+CFB is Cipher Feedback Mode and is similar to CBC in which it also requires an IV and has ciphertext blocks dependent on previous blocks.
+In CFB, previous ciphertext blocks are encrypted and XORed with the plaintext to make the ciphertext.

 ### OFB
+Output feedback mode uses the encryption of the previous ciphertext to generate a keystream.
+This keystream is then XORed against the plaintext to produce the ciphertext, similar to CFB.

 ### CTR

-(info here)
+Counter mode takes a counter value that is encrypted and XORs it with the plaintext to produce the ciphertext.
+Like ECB, CTR mode does not rely on previous blocks for encryption and can encrypt blocks independently though parallel encryption.
+Since the counter values are different between blocks, there is no direct relationship between different plaintext and ciphertext blocks.

+However, using counter may make it more difficult to retrieve the plaintext as both sides, those receiving and sending the message, must keep track of the counter separately.

 ## Operations in AES
 AES consists of several rounds that use four main functions to encrypt blocks of plaintext.
 The following operations are done in every round except for MixColumns, which is omitted from the final round.